Azure/reddog-containerapps/README.md

 *A tenth service, Bootstrapper, will also be executed.
 However, this service is run once to perform EF Core Migration and is subsequently scaled to 0 after completing the necessary scaffolding.

-#### Traefik
-Traefik is a leading modern reverse proxy and load balancer that makes deploying microservices easy.
-Traefik integrates with your existing infrastructure components and configures itself automatically and dynamically.
-Container Apps currently makes use of Traefik's dynamic configuration feature in order to do path-based routing from the SPA UI as well as to enable direct calls via the rest samples
 ### Getting Started

 This repo contains the scripts and configurations to deploy the Red Dog Demo along with the backing Azure Resources.
 Simply clone the repo and execute the `run.sh` deployment script.
 Further details will be added soon.